Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 ## Quantization and hardware processors

 Edge devices have tight resource constraints including computing, memory, and power budget.
-In addition, many edge processors do not support floating point operations, especially in microcontrollers.
+In addition, many edge processors do not support floating-point operations, especially in microcontrollers.

 - ARM Cortex-M:
     - A group of 32-bit RISC ARM processor cores that are designed for low-cost and power-efficient embedded devices.